 Here we’ve summarised some of the key venues in Brighton & Hove.
 The House website has more detailed information on some venues, and it also includes a search engine.
 We’ve included links to each venue’s website below.

 A popular black box theatre in Hove.
 Venue of the year at Brighton Fringe 2013, the Sweet Dukebox has a loyal customer base and a variety of programming, from comedy to cabaret to theatre.
+The Welly is another year-round venue, an intimate space in the centre of Brighton.
 Sweet also manage bookings for St Andrew’s Church (based opposite the Dukebox) at various points throughout the year.

 Capacity (Dukebox): 40

 Capacity (St Andrew’s): 200

 The Marlborough Theatre is a long-established venue with above the Marlborough pub on the boundary of the city centre and Kemptown.